shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations_4d.rst

 .. {{{

-In this section, I raise the indice using the free matrix notaion.
+In this section, I flattne the first component using the :ref:`free matrix representation <formalism_free_matrix_representation:The Free Matrix Representation>`.
 The mixed tensor is obtained by applying the flatternig operator :math:`\flat`:

 .. math::